Skip to content

 How do I enable shell completions?

-chezmoi includes shell completions for bash, fish, PowerShell, and zsh.
+chezmoi includes shell completions for bash, fish, powershell, and zsh.
 If you have installed chezmoi via your package manager then the shell completion should already be installed.
+For PowerShell, you need to manually add the completion script to your profile.
 Please open an issue if this is not working correctly.

 chezmoi provides a completion command and a completion template function which return the shell completions for the given shell.
 These can be used either as a one-off or as part of your dotfiles repo.
 The details of how to use these depend on your shell.